blaisedias/jivelite/README.thisfork.md

 Spectrum meters can now be rendered using images.
 There are 3 classes of spectrum meters
 * colour
-  * these are predefined in the code
+  * these are defined in the file `assets/visualisers/spectrum/colours.json`
 * image (gradient)
   * sections of the image are "revealed" in accordance with spectrum amplitude values.
 * backlit